Telehealth Online Video Therapy is available for all of our services!

 Payton Freund, CPC-Intern

 Hi!
 My name is Payton Freund and I’m a Clinical Professional Counselor-Intern here at Elements.
-I’m a proud Vegas local, born and raised, and I recently earned my Master’s in Clinical Mental Health Counseling from UNLV.
+I’m a proud Vegas local, born and raised, and I earned my Master’s in Clinical Mental Health Counseling from UNLV.
 Before that, I got my Bachelor’s in Psychology from Washington State University (go Cougs)!

 Claudia Lopez, MFT-Intern